webscreens/screen-enumeration/EXPLAINER.md

 even explains that these "attributes are useless", but the latest [Editor’s Draft](https://drafts.csswg.org/cssom-view/#dom-screen-colordepth) provides a more useful specification for these values.
-There is a clear signal from developers that these values are meaningful and accurate, which is useful for selecting the optimal display to present medical and creative content.
+There is a clear signal from developers that having meaningful and accurate accurate values for these properties is useful for selecting the optimal display to present medical and creative content.

 ### Handling blocked permissions